 Teamwork is when a group work together towards a common goal.
 It works best when people with complementary skills, personalities and different strengths/weaknesses commit to an objective.
 Project managers must keep the team together via motivation, support, and communication of project goals.

 What type of attitude do project managers need?

 It perhaps goes without saying that a positive attitude is best.
-Negative project managers create a lackluster team with no passion for the project.
+Negative project managers create a lacklustre team with no passion for the project.
 He or she will be unable to influence, negotiate or inspire their team.
 They’ll panic when problems arise.
-And they’ll normally be at the center of conflict.
+And they’ll normally be at the centre of conflict.

 Mariana Magalhães, Project Manager for Forty8Creates, believes a proactive attitude is essential:

 Proactive leaders make things happen.
 They’re positive and learn from mistakes.
 They stay in control, even in stressful situations, and make rational decisions that help the project move forward.
 They give praise and deal with criticism constructively.